Speech-Language Pathology : Online

 Why study Speech-Language Pathology : Online?

 The program involves the in-depth study of the various disorders of communication coupled with practicum experience.
-Students at the Master of Arts level are expected to acquire those skills which would enable them to identify and manage a full range of speech/language and hearing disorders.
+Students at the Master of Arts level are expected to acquire those skills which would enable them to identify and manage a full range of speech/language, swallowing, and hearing disorders.

 Graduates are required to acquire specific skills and knowledge according to the Council on Academic Accreditation in Speech-Language Pathology in order to be certified by the American Speech-Language and Hearing Association and to be eligible for licensure in the State of Ohio in (for speech-language pathology) and Ohio Department of Education (school) licensure.
 As such, you will complete course work in the areas of Language and Literacy, Phonology, Aphasia, Motor Speech, Dysphagia, Cognition, Voice, Craniofacial Anomalies, Stuttering, Augmentative and Alternative Communication, and Management of Children with Hearing Impairment.

-For the Testing & Training program, please visit TTI Admission Requirements for detailed information what you need in order to be a successful applicant.
+Please visit Admission Requirements for detailed information about what you need in order to be a successful applicant.

 The MA in Speech-Language Pathology program prepares graduates for a career as a speech-language pathologist.